This dystopian adventure is exciting from start to finish. It’s a must read for anyone looking for a fun story of friendship and bravery.

 Throughout the series, Thomas remembers pieces of his past and understands his role in this new society.
 He realizes that he has been sent to this new world for a bigger purpose and he reluctantly accepts this role.
 Not everyone is going to remain in this new world and Thomas knows that this decision will be his.

-Although this book takes place in the future, there are many universal themes that are just as relevant today, like the trials of friendship.
-Many times, Thomas does not know if someone is a friend or foe and he must take a chance and hope for the best.
+Although this book takes place in the future, there are many universal themes that are just as relevant today.
+For example, the trials of friendship.
+Many times, Thomas does not know if someone is a friend or foe.
+He must take a chance and hope for the best.
 Another universal theme – searching for normal – is ever present.
-Thomas just wants to be a normal teen but he has to handle adult responsibilities that have been thrust upon him.
+Thomas just wants to be a normal teen.
+But he has to handle adult responsibilities that have been thrust upon him.
 His extraordinary skills, such as bravery and the ability to telepathically communicate with another character, separates him from the other boys and this makes him feel different and alone.
 He learns to trust his own instincts and ignore the insecurities that are part of many of his decisions.
 Ultimately, he has to figure out if the end justifies all of his actions.